- Questions About Worldwide Church of God (now known as Grace Communion International)

 The following material may prove helpful:

-“Mystery of the Ages (a critical review)” by Kelly Marshall (shows plagiarism; twisting of Scripture, etc.) (available as PDF download)
+“Mystery of the Ages (a critical review)” by Kelly Marshall (shows plagiarism; twisting of Scripture, etc.) (PDF)

-“Mystery of the Ages (a 2nd critical review)” by William Hohmann (shows how HWA minimized grace and faith, etc.). (available asDF download)
+“Mystery of the Ages (a 2nd critical review)” by William Hohmann (shows how HWA minimized grace and faith, etc.).
+(PDF)

 List of books refuting Armstrong’s doctrinal errors (from our Booklist)